Georgian Young Lawyers' Association: Leadership and structure

-As of 2025, Nona Kurdovanidze was the Chair of GYLA.
-As of 2025, GYLA had 800 members and employed 100 staff.
+From 2022 to 2025, Nona Kurdovanidze was the chairperson of GYLA.
+In December 2025 Tamar Oniani was elected as the chairperson of GYLA.

 Activities

 GYLA provides free legal consultations, provides legal representation, promotes legal reform, and monitors government activities and elections.
 It has legal aid centres in Tbilisi and seven other towns.
 As of 2025, GYLA provided free consultations to about 50,000 people annually.

 GYLA specialises in legal help in relation to human rights violations by government or other administrative institutions, the rights of minorities and prisoners' rights.
-In 2010 in the GYLA Kutaisi branch, GYLA member Nana Chapidze ran a project on juvenile delinquency, for which she stated that procedures and norms were not appropriate for minors, and that there was a lack of programs for rehabilitation.

 The Kutaisi GYLA branch carried out a women's rights training, including simulations of court trials and legislative debates.

 GYLA has taken actions in the Constitutional Court of Georgia and the European Court of Human Rights (ECHR).
 According to GYLA, as of 2025, eight of the 30 lawsuits submitted to the Constitutional Court were successful, and eight of the 135 lawsuits submitted to the ECHR were successful, while most remained open.

 GYLA created a legal defence centre against violation of journalists' rights.

+In June 2026, the GYLA secured a major victory before the European Court of Human Rights in the joined cases of Malachini and Others v.
+Russia.
+Representing the families of Georgian servicemen tortured and executed during the 2008 Russo-Georgian War, GYLA successfully argued that Russia held extraterritorial jurisdiction over prisoners of war from the moment of capture, even during active hostilities.
+The Court ruled in favor of GYLA's clients, ordering Russia to pay €395,000 in damages.